New York Strip Steak

 • Salt & Black Pepper – A simple seasoning that enhances the natural flavors of the steak.
 You could also use Kosher salt or Himalayan salt.
 I like freshly ground black pepper for a more pronounced flavor.

-• Avocado Oil & Butter – A high-smoke point oil is ideal for searing steak; you get a perfect crust without burning.
+• Avocado Oil & Butter – You could also use olive oil, but a high-smoke point oil is ideal for searing steak; you get a perfect crust without burning.
 Vegetable oil or canola oil are also suitable.
 The butter adds richness and helps in basting the steak, infusing it with flavor.

 • Garlic – I use smashed garlic cloves, but you can also use minced garlic for a more robust flavor or season the steak with garlic powder.